Which search results are organic and which are paid?

 Optimizing your website is so much easier when you understand the basics of how search engines work and how they arrive at their results.
 With a stronger understanding, you can use this information to increase your rankings in the Search Engine Results Pages (SERPs) – the page you get after typing in a search query.
 A SERP is divided into natural or organic SEO and paid search results, where Google shows you any relevant ads it has for that particular search query.
 So, how does this all work exactly?

 Search Engines “send” out little programs called spiders that find a website and then follow all links to other websites and continue doing so every second of the day.
-Spiders only can follow links from one page to another and from one site to another.
+Spiders can only follow links from one page to another and from one site to another.

-These spiders index pages they have found – this information is then stored on Google servers.
+These spiders index pages they have found and this information is then stored on Google servers.
 When you do a search on Google, you do not search the actual web; you search on Google servers based on what those spiders have found and indexed.